Antarctic oscillation: Positive

 In its positive phase, the westerly wind belt that drives the Antarctic Circumpolar Current intensifies and contracts towards Antarctica.
-In winter, a positive phase increases rainfall (including East coast lows) in south-eastern Australia (above Victoria) due to higher onshore flows from the Pacific Ocean, decreases rain in the south-west, and decreases snow in the alpine areas.
-In spring and summer, a positive phase reduces the chance of extreme heat and increases humid onshore flows, therefore making spring and summer wetter than normal.
+In winter, a positive phase increases rainfall (including East coast lows) in eastern Australia (above East Gippsland up to south-east Queensland) due to greater onshore flow off the Tasman Sea; decreases rain in the south and south-west, and decreases snow coverage in the alpine areas (pushing the snow line higher up the mountain).
+In spring and summer, a positive phase reduces the chance of extreme heat and increases humid onshore flows, therefore making late spring and summer cooler and/or wetter than normal.
 A positive phase would usually occur more frequently with a La Niña event.

 Negative

-Its negative phase involves the belt moving towards the equator, whereby decreasing rainfall in the southeast of Australia in the summer and as well as raising the possibility of spring heatwaves.
-Moreover, winters will usually be wetter than normal in the south and southwest with more snowfall in the alpine areas, but drier in the east coast due to less moist onshore flows from the east and blockage of cold fronts by the Great Dividing Range, which would act as a rain shadow.
+Its negative phase involves the belt moving towards the equator, whereby decreasing rainfall in eastern Australia and raising the possibility of spring and summer heatwaves.
+Moreover, winters will usually be wetter than normal in the south and south-west with more widespread snow coverage in the alpine areas (and more snow to lower-lying areas), but drier on the east coast due to less onshore flow from the east and additionally the foehn winds off the Great Dividing Range from west to east, significantly increasing temperatures and fire danger for locations east of the ranges.
 This phase will usually be more frequent with an El Niño event.